Generative AI Testing

 There are several key challenges when it comes to automated testing of generative AI features:

-1. Generative AI is stochastic and doesn’t generate the same result every time.
+1. Generative AI is stochastic (random) and doesn’t generate the same result every time.
 That makes it hard to define a “pass” or a “fail.”

 2. The number of test cases is effectively infinite.
 With some work you can constrain the randomness of genAI outputs but you can’t define all the possible inputs a user may try.